openspending/fiscal-data-package/spec/index.md

         // OPTIONAL: the resource in which the field is located.
 Defaults to the first resource in the `resources` array.
         "resource": "budget-2014-au"

-        // OPTIONAL: the field within this dimension (if it exists) for which this field provides a label.
+        // OPTIONAL: the key referencing an attribute within this
+        // dimension (if it exists) for which this attribute
+        // provides a label.
+For instance, given two dimension
+        // attributes named "project_code" and "project_label",
+        // the attribute "project_label" will provide a "labelfor"
+        // pointing to "project_code"
         "labelfor": "..."
       },
       "code": {